Create & Restore Full Windows Image Backups (Free Tool)

 Rescuezilla backup folder

-On the next screen, you will be able to give your backup a name to make it easier to differentiate between any other backups you might have on the drive.
+On the very next screen, you will be able to give your backup a highly specific custom name.
+This makes it significantly easier to differentiate between any other older backups you might have sitting on the drive.
+It is highly recommended to include the current date in the file name itself to prevent confusion.

 Rescuezilla name backup job

-The next step involves choosing a compression method and level if you do not want to go with the default settings.
-You have options to use gzip, zstandard, bzip2 or keep the backup uncompressed.
-More compression makes for longer backup times but smaller backup file sizes.
+The next step involves manually choosing a compression method and level.
+You can absolutely just go with the standard default settings if you prefer.
+You have advanced graphical options to use gzip, zstandard, bzip2 or keep the backup completely uncompressed.
+Higher compression levels definitely make for much longer backup times but drastically smaller backup file sizes.

 Rescuezilla compression options

-You will then be shown a summary screen for the backup job and if everything looks good, you can click on the Next button to start the system image backup.
+You will then be immediately shown a complete summary screen for the entire backup job.
+Look over the source and destination paths very carefully.
+If everything looks absolutely correct, you can click on the Next button to officially start the system image backup creation process.

 Rescuezilla backup configuration